BabylonJS/Documentation/content/How_To/environment/BackgroundMaterial.md

 backgroundMaterial.reflectionTexture.coordinatesMode = BABYLON.Texture.SKYBOX_MODE;
 ```

-You can see an example here:<Playground id="#G3HSAW#6" title="Background Material with Reflection Texture" description="Simple example of a background material with a reflection texture." image="/img/playgroundsAndNMEs/divingDeeperBackgroundMat6.jpg"/>
+You can see an example here:<Playground id="#G3HSAW#6" title="Background Material with Reflection Texture" description="Simple example of a background material with a reflection texture." image="/img/playgroundsAndNMEs/divingDeeperBackgroundMat6.jpg" isMain={true} category="Environment"/>

 ### Mirror